paladin-t/my_basic/README.md

 **For Arduino**

-There is an Arduino porting of the MY-BASIC interpreter, with a totally rewritten shell and user manual.
+There is a MY-BASIC interpreter porting of Arduino, with a totally rewritten shell and user manual.
 Please see [MY-BASIC ARDU](https://my-basic.github.io/my_basic_ardu/).

 <a href="https://my-basic.github.io/my_basic_ardu/">
 <img src="https://upload.wikimedia.org/wikipedia/commons/8/87/Arduino_Logo.svg" width="64">